How hard is it to approximate the Jones polynomial?: Final remarks and questions

 \subsection{Morse algorithms may be optimal}

 It is common practice to compute the Jones polynomial by a strategy known variously as a Morse algorithm, dynamic programming, a scanline algorithm, or a divide-and-conquer algorithm.
 (Morse theory in geometric topology is a theory of analyzing a topological object by dividing it into horizontal slices.)
-For a knot in a plat presentation, the strategy is to numerically compute the action of the braid group on the skein space.
+For a knot in a plat diagram, the strategy is to numerically compute the action of the braid group on the skein space.
 This type of algorithm requires simple exponential time and space in the number of strands of the braid, or for other kinds of knot diagrams, the width of the diagram.
 This is much better than a direct recursive evaluation of the Jones polynomial using a finite set of skein relations; the time complexity of any such direct algorithm is instead exponential in the number of crossings.

 It is natural to wonder whether there are other clever algorithms that can compute the Jones polynomial even faster.
-However, the proof of \thm{th:main} could be evidence that Morse algorithms are essentially optimal for many kinds of knot diagrams.
+The proof of \thm{th:main} could be evidence that Morse algorithms are essentially optimal for many kinds of knot diagrams.
 In short, if braids are evaluated using the Jones polynomial at the dense roots of unity of \thm{th:main}, then they are a model of general planar quantum circuits.

 In more detail, consider a typical hard search problem based on classical circuits, and an analogous problem based on quantum circuits.
 For instance, let $(z,w) = C(x,y)$ be a reversible circuit whose input $(x,y)$ and output $(z,w)$ are each divided into two registers of equal length.
 Then it is $\NP$-hard to determine whether there is a solution to $(z,0) = C(x,0)$.
-We conjecture that there are linear-depth, planar circuits $C$ for which this problem requires exponential time in $|x|$.
+We conjecture that there are linear-depth, planar circuits $C$ for which this problem requires exponential time in $|x|$, in other words that full cryptography can be achieved with linear depth, planar circuits.